mrocklin/cmsc15200/labs/lab1/index.md

 <img src="debugPerspectiveVariables.png" alt="debug window variables tab"
 width="50%">

 You will see a list of all the variables declared in the current scope.
-As expected in C/C++, uninitialized variables contain no significant value.
+In C/C++, uninitialized variables contain no significant value.
 Your values may be different than these.

+### Step Over

 Now, to run through the program press the F6 key ("Step over").
 Notice how each press of the F6 key makes the debugger run through a single line.
 If you look at the console (in the bottom of the screen), you will see the program's output (you will have to focus on the console whenever a program line includes an input operation).
 Keep on running through the program until you reach the end of the program, observing how the values of the variables change.

-In this example the variable names are the same in the main function and pow function.
-This need not be the case.
+When you reach `scanf` lines you will need to enter appropriate values into the console.

+### Step Into

+Step over treats each line as a single step, this includes function calls.
+Sometimes we want to see what happens within a function.
+For this we will use step into.

+Run through the program in debug mode again.
+This time, when the green bar is on the line

+    p = pow(a,x);

+Press the F5 / step into key.
+This will take you inside the pow function.
+You can now press F6 to step through these lines until this function returns.

+Notice how the contents of the "Variables" tab changes.
+Run through the function line by line and observe how the values of the variables change.
+This function is an excellent example of a simple for loop.

 Breakpoints
 -----------

-Running through the entire program line by line (from beginning to end) can be cumbersome.
+Running through the entire program line by line (from beginning to end) can be slow.
 Sometimes, we might want to debug a very specific piece of code.
 In that case, we can specify a breakpoint.
 When using breakpoints, the debugger runs the program as usual and only pauses (and switches to "line-by-line mode") when it encounters a breakpoint.

 For example, we can place a breakpoint when the pow() function is called.
 To do this, double-click on the left margin of the line where you want to place the breakpoint.
 A little blue icon will appear:

 <img src="secondDebugPoint.png" alt="break point" width="25%">

 When you start debugging the program, it will be paused in the first line as before.
-To instruct the debugger to start running the program until it encounters a breakpoint, click on the "Resume" button in the "Debug" tab.
+We can tell the debugger to start running the program until it encounters a breakpoint.
+Do this either by pressing F8 or click on the "Resume" button in the "Debug" tab.
 It is a green triangle that looks like a little "Play" button:

 <img src="resume.png" alt="Resume button" width="40%">

 The program will ask you for the values of a and x, but you will not have to run through that part of the program line by line.
 When you reach the call to pow(), the debugger will pause execution.
 At this point, if you press F6 as before, you will "Step Over" the function call.
 If you actually wanted to debug the pow() function, you can press the F5 key ("Step Into"), which instructs the debugger to step into the function that is being called.

-Step into the function and notice how the contents of the "Variables" tab changes.
-Run through the function line by line and observe how the values of the variables change.

 Make your own project
 ---------------------